meilisearch/documentation/references/search.md

 | **matches**               | Defines whether an object that contains information about the matches should be returned or not |    `false`    |

 > `filters` accept a query string.
 You can find about the filter syntax on [our dedicated page](/guides/advanced_guides/filtering).
+> `cropLength` is automatically rounded to match word boundaries.

 ### Example